Augmentation varieties and disk potentials II: Chain maps from cobordisms

+Thus, for obstruction type treed buildings the root edge $T_{e_0}$ is either asymptotic to a critical point $x(e_0)$ in the interior of $L$ or in $\Lambda$ or $\cR(\Lambda)$.
 We introduce notation for moduli spaces of holomorphic disks of obstruction type.
 Denote by

-the moduli space of treed buildings in $X$ bounding $L$ of obstruction types with arbitrary number $d$ of inputs labelled by $\cI(L,\partial L)$, and one output labelled by $\cI(L)$ as in Figure \ref{curvature}.
-By definition, configurations $u: C \to X$ in $\M(L,\partial L)$ are treed disks in $X$ bounding $L$ not meeting $Z_-$ and meeting $Z_+$ at most once.
+the moduli space of treed buildings in $X$ bounding $L$ of obstruction types with arbitrary $d$ leaves labelled by $\cI(L,\partial L)$, and one root edge labelled by $\cI(L,\partial L)$ as in Figure \ref{curvature}.
+By definition, configurations $u: C \to X$ in $\M(L,\partial L)$ are treed disks in $X$ bounding $L$ not meeting $Z_\pm$.
 As a special kind of building, the moduli spaces of $\M_d(L,\partial L)$ of expected dimension at most one are compact and regular by Theorems \ref{I-twolevels} and \ref{I-compactness} in \cite{BCSW1}.

 \begin{definition} Let $(X,L)$ be a tame cobordism.
 The {\em higher relative composition maps}

 are defined by

 where the weight $\wt(u)$ is defined by the expression in \eqref{wu} and the sign is from \eqref{heartsign}.
 Let